arabellas-craft/arabellas-craft.github.io/_posts/2026-08-23-samhain-myths.md

 His verdict is that the evidence "is all indirect, speculative, and inconclusive."
 The claim, he says, "should no longer be restated as proven fact."[^5]

-The Irish new-year customs that do survive in the folk record are on 1 January, and I've written them up: the first footing, the cake against hunger, the wind-watching of [Lá Coille](/irish-new-year-folk-magic-la-coille).
-The farming year turned on 1 February.
-The legal year began on 25 March until 1751.
+The Irish new-year customs that do survive in the folk record are on January 1st, and I've written them up: the first footing, the cake against hunger, the wind-watching of [Lá Coille](/irish-new-year-folk-magic-la-coille).
+The farming year turned on February 1st.
+The legal year began on March 25th until 1751.
 Ireland had several year-starts on record, and Samhain isn't among them.

 ## The Disguises: The Custom Is Recorded, and It Was About Charity